gisodal/gpm/README.md

 A general purpose makefile for C and C++ projects using the gcc compiler (linux).

 ## Synopsis
 Tired of writing a makefile for every project?
-This makefile compiles and creates libraries for you, by simply putting your code files in the proper directory and running this makefile.
-No changes to the makefile are required.
+This makefile compiles source projects and creates libraries for you, by simply putting your code files in the proper directory hierarchy and running this makefile.
+Customizations are optional and can be make in Makefile.user, in order to include external libraries, add an install prefix, set the name of your executable, etc.

 ## Requirement
 The only requirement is to put your C (extension \*.c) or C++ (extension \*.cc) files into the 'src' directory, and the header files into to the 'include' directory.
 The directory hierarchy relative to the makefile is as follows: